The Ordinary Unit class is open for investment.

-Regular Limited Withdrawal Offers
+Limited Withdrawal Offers

-Limited Withdrawal offers are intended to be made every six months, subject to the fund having available liquid assets.
+Limited Withdrawal Offers are intended to be made every six months, subject to the Fund having available liquid assets.
 Limited Withdrawal Offers are notified via the quarterly report and published on this website.

 There are currently no Limited Withdrawal Offers open.